syncbunny/rorriM/README.md

 rorriM
 ====

-This is a chrome extention that invert horizontally.
+This is a chrome extention that invert horizontally specified element.